Tom McCarthy (sportscaster)

 Tom McCarthy (born July 5, 1968) is an American sports broadcaster.
-He is the play-by-play announcer for Philadelphia Phillies television broadcasts and also calls National Football League games for Westwood One.
-He calls select NFL, NBA and college basketball games on CBS beginning in 2014.
+He is the television play-by-play announcer for Philadelphia Phillies television broadcasts and also calls National Football League games on radio for Westwood One.
+He calls select NFL and college basketball games on CBS as well.
 McCarthy previously served as the play-by-play voice of Saint Joseph's University men's and women's basketball teams.

+Tom McCarthy filled in for select weeks of the 2025 regular season for the MLB on TBS.